xenify-io/litepaper/README.md

 <br>

-Xenify prioritizes security to guarantee the safety and reliability of the protocol.
-The contracts from DBXen has been rigorously audited by Certik a leading blockchain security firm.
-To further bolster the protocol's security, Xenify plans to schedule a re-audit of the contracts by Peckshield another highly-regarded security company in the industry.
+Xenify prioritises security to guarantee the safety and reliability of the protocol.
+The contracts from DBXen have been rigorously audited by Certik, a leading blockchain security firm.
+To further bolster the protocol's security, Xenify plans to schedule a re-audit of the contracts by Peckshield, another highly-regarded security company in the industry.

-Xenify is thoughtfully designed with decentralization and autonomy as its guiding principles.
-The smart contracts lack admin keys, meaning they cannot be upgraded or governed by a centralized authority.
+Xenify is thoughtfully designed with decentralisation and autonomy as its guiding principles.
+The smart contracts lack admin keys, meaning they cannot be upgraded or governed by a centralised authority.
 This structure solidifies the protocol's truly decentralised and autonomous nature, with decision-making power distributed equitably among participants.
-As Xenify evolves, it will continue to prioritize users' interests, fostering transparency and trust throughout the protocol.
+As Xenify evolves, it will continue to prioritise users' interests, fostering transparency and trust throughout the protocol.

 Xenify aims to craft a transparent, equitable, and user-centric DeFi platform by adhering to the following exhilarating principles.
-By committing to these principles, Xenify aspires to create a DeFi platform that cultivates trust, fairness, and community-driven growth in the DeFi space:
+By committing to these principles, Xenify aspires to create a DeFi platform that cultivates trust, fairness, and community-driven growth in the DeFi space.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)